robbarry/robbarry-website/content/_index.md

-Outside of helping lead a brilliant team of reporters who specialize in computer programming and data analysis, you might catch me reverse-engineering algorithms or diving deep into offshore money networks.
+Outside of helping lead a brilliant team of reporters who specialize in computer programming and data analysis, you might catch me reverse-engineering algorithms or deep-diving into offshore money networks.
 I've been honored with awards that recognize the impact of my work, but what drives me is a good team and an important mission.